-Many people enjoy having a garden bonfire and it's often seen as a quick and easy way to dispose of garden waste.
-Unfortunately it may cause a nuisance to your neighbours.
+A garden bonfire is often seen as a quick and easy way to dispose of garden waste, but unfortunately it may cause a nuisance to your neighbours.

-Alternative methods of disposing of garden waste include, recycling the waste by composting, making leaf mould or using grass clippings as a soil mulch.
-If the waste is not suitable for any of these treatments then a request can be made to the council for a 'junk job' collection.
-To find out more about the 'junk job' service please view the bulky waste page on this website.
+Alternative methods of disposing of garden waste include, recycling the waste by composting, making leaf mould, or using grass clippings as a soil mulch.
+If the waste is not suitable for any of these treatments then you can request a bulky waste collection.

-If you do burn garden waste, care should be taken to ensure that no nuisance is caused to your neighbours.
+If you do burn garden waste, take care that no nuisance is caused to your neighbours.
 If in doubt consult your neighbours first, and follow these guidelines:

 Smoke Control Areas